TattlingJam4231/weapon-rebalances/README.md

    - Flechette
      - hit enemies are afflicted with a dot that decays over time, the dot lasts until the damage decays to 0
-     - damage of dot increased with consecutive hits
+     - damage of dot increases with consecutive hits
      - tier 5
        - -103 damage
        - -4 accuracy